 Each member of the band is shaped by the experience of performing different genres of music.
 From a Friday night gig playing R&B cover tunes, performing jazz on Saturday night, to playing gospel music in church on Sunday morning – the love and influence of each genre is captured in all they do.

-“I wanted to have a place to showcase my originals,” Moore says.
-“We perform whatever we feel.
+Moore says “We perform whatever we feel.
 There are no boundaries.
 We fully express the black experience through our music.”

-The family includes Darion Alexander (bass), Charles Newkirk (guitar), Alan Thompson (sax and synths), Jonathan Curry (drums), JC Martin (guitar), Lance Scott (bass) and AJ Reynolds (sax).
+The family includes Darion Alexander (bass), Charles Newkirk (guitar), Alan Thompson (sax and synths), Jonathan Curry (drums), JC Martin (guitar), Lance Scott (bass) , AJ Reynolds (sax), and others.
 They bring over 200 combined years of experience to the stage.

 ANPR is a sounding board for musicians to create beyond the limits of the industry.
 ANPR creates whatever they feel, however they feel.
 Their music is authentic and tasteful.
-It’s a merging of sounds that reflects the black experience as a collective struggle.
+It’s a merging of sounds that reflects the black experience.

-Somedays, it’s revealed through jazz improvisation.
-Somedays, it’s that old school R&B with the blues that makes you cry.
-Somedays, it’s the bass gone wild with the groove of funk.
-Somedays, the instruments blend in a prayer like a sermon on Sunday morning.
+Some days, it’s revealed through jazz improvisation.
+Some days, it’s that old school r&b with the blues.
+Some days, it’s the bass gone wild with the groove of funk.
+Some days, the instruments blend in a prayer like a sermon on Sunday morning.

 ANPR brings it all together in one song.
 It’s music that makes it easy to stay up all night.
 You don’t have to change the channel when ANPR shows up to play.
 It’s a journey through the history of black American music, with movements that point in the direction of new sounds.

-Look for ANPR’s debut digital album release in of 2019.
+Look for ANPR’s debut digital album release Reaching For You in July of 2020.

 Sign the mailing list for information on future performances and ANPR’s digital album release.